jgilbert20/ghost-tools/CommandLine-Semantics.md

 	~/backups/backup-20160502/work-dir/....
 	~/backups/backup-20160503/work-dir/....

 Inside each folder is everything that had changed on that particular date.
 The only think you have to watch out for is that a duplicated file is never stored twice, so you might not find every file necessarily where you’d expect it.
+But GFS has tools to reconstruct those missing files if you want them.

 However, simple file access to the “delta” directories is not particularly satisfying.
 We might prefer to actually reconstruct a copy of work-dir on a particular date, duplicates and all.
 Or we might want to do a diff between two arbitrary versions of your file tree, sort of like git.
 Or maybe we just want to look at the version history of one file.